-- · High quality teaching and learning; - Widening participation and tackling social exclusion; - Excellent employment record for students; - Strong student support systems; - · Links with employers in industry and commerce; and - · Links with Local Enterprise Partnerships.
+- High quality teaching and learning; - Widening participation and tackling social exclusion; - Excellent employment record for students; - · Strong student support systems; - Links with employers in industry and commerce; and - · Links with Local Enterprise Partnerships.

-Further information and examples of the delivery of public benefit are covered throughout the remainder of the Members' Report.
+Further information and examples of the delivery of public benefit are covered throughout the remainder of the Members' Report including the Strategic Report.